 Composed 2008.
 Violin, cello, narrator, 13′.
 (See below for a live recording and the first page of music.)
 From a story compiled by the Brothers Grimm; version by K.S.
 Commissioned and premiered by Auricolae, 9 Jun 2008, Media Elementary School.
 Funded by Musicopia through a grant by the American Composers Forum, Philadelphia Chapter.
+Music available for sale from MusicSpoke, where you can see the entire score and listen along.

 The Bremen Town Musicians (begins 19:52) on the Philadelphia Orchestra Our City, Your Orchestra series.
 Juliette Kang, vn, Priscilla Lee, vc, Charlotte Blake Alston, narr.
 (It starts after a wonderful Hansel and Gretel by Tom Kraines.)